Charlie Day

-Charles Peckham Day (born February 9, 1976) is an American actor, writer, and producer.
-He is best known for playing Charlie Kelly on the FX/FXX dark comedy It's Always Sunny in Philadelphia (2005–present), of which he is also a writer and an executive producer.
+Charles Peckham Day (born February 9, 1976) is an American actor, comedian, writer, and producer.
+He is best known for playing Charlie Kelly on the FX/FXX dark comedy series It's Always Sunny in Philadelphia (2005–present), of which he is also a writer and an executive producer.
 In 2011, he was nominated for a Critics' Choice Television Award and a Satellite Award for the role.
-Subsequently, he co-created the Apple TV+ comedy Mythic Quest (2020–2025) with Rob Mac and Megan Ganz.
+Subsequently, he co-created the Apple TV+ comedy Mythic Quest (2020–2025) with Rob McElhenney and Megan Ganz.

 In film, Day is best known for his performances as Dr. Newton Geiszler in Guillermo del Toro's Pacific Rim (2013), Dale Arbus in the comedy Horrible Bosses (2011) and its sequel Horrible Bosses 2 (2014), and Andy Campbell in the comedy Fist Fight (2017).
-He is also known for his voice roles in Monsters University (2013), The Lego Movie film franchise (2014–2019) and Nintendo franchise character Luigi in The Super Mario Bros.
-Movie (2023).
+He is also known for his voice roles in Monsters University (2013), The Lego Movie film franchise (2014–2019), and Nintendo franchise character Luigi in The Super Mario Bros.
+Movie (2023) and its sequel, The Super Mario Galaxy Movie (2026).
 He made his directorial debut with Fool's Paradise (2023).

 Early life

-Charles Peckham Day was born in New York City on February 9, 1976.
+Day was born on February 9, 1976, in New York City.
 His family lived in the Riverdale neighborhood of the Bronx.
 He spent most of his childhood in Middletown, Rhode Island.
 He is the younger of two children, with an elder sister named Alice.
-His father, Dr. Thomas Charles Day, who is of Italian and Irish descent, is a retired professor of music history at Salve Regina University in Newport, Rhode Island and his mother, Mary (née Peckham), was a music teacher at The Pennfield School (formerly The New School) in Portsmouth, Rhode Island and of English descent.
+His father, Dr. Thomas Charles Day, who is of Italian and Irish descent, is a retired professor of music history at Salve Regina University in Newport, Rhode Island.
+His mother, Mary (née Peckham), is of English descent and was a music teacher at The Pennfield School (formerly The New School) in Portsmouth, Rhode Island.
 His paternal grandfather changed the family name from Del Giorno to Day to assimilate during WWII; he died in a military training accident when his son Thomas was only four.

 Day attended Pennfield School and graduated from the Portsmouth Abbey School, both in Portsmouth, Rhode Island.
 He attended Merrimack College, where he majored in art history and was active in the Onstagers, Merrimack's student theater organization.
 He graduated in 1998.
 In May 2014, he gave the commencement speech for Merrimack's graduating class and received an honorary Ph.D.